Daylily-Zeleen/GUS-Godot-Universal-Serializer-2.0/README.md

   You can run the `EditorScript` which named `GUS_benchmark.gd` to view the contrast between `GUS`, `Native`, and `JSON`.

 # How to use:
-  1. Download released plugin, install ~~and enable~~ this plugin just like other plugin.
+  1. Download released plugin, install ~~and enable~~ this plugin just like other plugin( If the version is not match, please compile by yourselves).
   2. ~~Modify properties of autoload which named `GUS` as you require.~~
   3. Pass variable which without `Object`, `OID`, `Callable`, `Signal` into `GUS.var_to_bytes()` and get the serialized data, than send to network peer.
   3. After the remote network peer obtains the serialized data, passe it into `GUS.bytes_to_var()` to get the same variable as before serialization.